What to Know About Jimmy Carter’s National Funeral Service

 Books and Personal Life

 A devout Christian, Carter was raised Southern Baptist, though he left the Southern Baptist Convention in 2000 after disagreeing with the denomination’s stances that women shouldn’t be pastors and wives should be subservient to their husbands.
-He and Rosalynn attend Plains’ Maranatha Baptist Church, which they joined in 1981 and where they were both deacons.
+He and Rosalynn attended Plains’ Maranatha Baptist Church, which they joined in 1981 and where they were both deacons.
 A well-known Sunday school teacher, Carter first began teaching Bible lessons while at the Naval Academy and continued throughout his life.
 Hundreds of people from across the country flocked to his Sunday school services at Maranatha for decades until he stopped teaching in late 2019.

-Carter has many hobbies, including fly-fishing, woodworking, painting, and rooting on the Atlanta Braves baseball team.
+Carter had many hobbies, including fly-fishing, woodworking, painting, and rooting on the Atlanta Braves baseball team.
 He was an avid runner until age 80 and a third-generation winemaker.
 In a 2017 interview with Oprah Winfrey, the former president said he and his wife challenged themselves to find new hobbies that they could enjoy together.
 That led them to learn how to downhill ski when Carter was 62 and Rosalynn was 59.

-Health Challenges and Hospice
+Health Challenges

 On August 12, 2015, Carter underwent surgery to remove a mass from his liver.
 Eight days later, the 90-year-old announced he was diagnosed with cancer that had spread to other parts of his body.
 On August 20, Carter held a news conference in which he said doctors had found four “very small spots” of melanoma on his brain.
 After undergoing a treatment regime that included targeted radiation, the former president announced he was cancer-free during one of his Sunday school lessons in early December 2015.